-- maintain order while in the serving lines. - maintain appropriate behavior during the breakfast and lunch periods. - dispose of all food and debris before leaving the commons area. - remain in the assigned areas during the breakfast and lunch periods.
+- maintain order while in the serving lines. - maintain appropriate behavior during the breakfast and lunch periods. - dispose of all food and debris in the commons area or classroom. - remain in the assigned areas during the breakfast and lunch periods.

-No food or drink is to be taken out of the commons area.
 Students must go through the serving line to purchase food items.
 All lunches, whether purchased at school or brought from home, must be eaten in the commons area.
 Items from fast food restaurants are not to be delivered to school for student consumption at lunchtime.
 Any commercially prepared meals must be removed from the original wrappings, if they are to be eaten in the commons area.

 Breakfast and lunch may be purchased daily or on a weekly basis.
 Breakfast and lunch prices are subject to change according to federal regulations.
-Charges are allowed for one meal only.
-The charge must be cleared before another charge can be made.